 1 – Too Much Exercise

-Let’s start with the most obvious reason why you crave protein.
+Let’s start with the most apparent reason why you crave protein.

 Too much exercise!

-Exercise is essential for our health and well-being, but too much of a good thing can be bad.
+Exercise is essential for our health and well-being, but too much of a good thing can be harmful.

-When we exercise intensely, the body actually breaks down.
-For example, when you weight lift the muscles in your body are broken down, and they need to be rebuilt.
+When we exercise intensely, our bodies break down.
+For example, when you lift weights, the muscles in your body are broken down and need to be rebuilt.

-It’s the reason why we get sore after an intense workout or why our muscles ache!
+It’s why we get sore after an intense workout, or our muscles ache!

-The process of breaking down and rebuilding is called “catabolism”.
-And when you’re catabolic it means that your body needs extra protein to build itself back up again.
+The process of breaking down and rebuilding is called “catabolism.”
+When you’re catabolic, your body needs extra protein to rebuild itself.

 But what if you haven’t eaten enough protein?

-If you’re exercising intensely every day, then chances are that you aren’t getting enough rest time between workouts.
+If you exercise intensely every day, you may not be getting enough rest time between workouts.

-Instead of giving your body ample repair time, it’s putting even more stress on your body to build muscle.
+Instead of giving your body ample repair time, it puts even more stress on it to build muscle.

 Too much exercise and not enough protein is one reason you crave protein.